elix/rfcs/proposals/0000-SingleSelectionMixin.md

 The above definition for `items` is too simplistic, as it does not support the [Content Distribution](https://github.com/webcomponents/gold-standard/wiki/Content-Distribution) criteria, but it can suffice here for demonstration purposes.
+(In practice, retrieving potentially distributed content as `items` will usually be handled by another mixin.)

 The key point is that the component provides the collection of items, and they can come from anywhere.
 The component could, for example, indicate that the items being managed reside in the component's own Shadow DOM subtree:

     class ShadowList extends SingleSelectionMixin(HTMLElement) {
       constructor() {
+        super();
+        this.attachShadow({ mode: 'open' });
-        // Create shadow root here, populate it with elements.
+        // Populate shadow subtree it with elements.
       }
       get items() {
         return this.shadowRoot.children;